MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/node.md

 $ npm run build
 ```

+#### Special commands

-NPM also supports these as special commands that don't need `run`.
+NPM also supports this a special commands that doesn't need `run`.

 ```sh
 $ npm start
 ```

-If you don't configure `start`, then the command above will run this for oyu:
+If you don't configure `start`, then the command above will run this for you:

 ```sh
 npm node server.js
 ```

+See [Default values](https://docs.npmjs.com/misc/scripts#default-values) for NPM scripts.

 ### Run a package's executable script